Multi-District School Choice: Playing on Several Fields

 Observe that a student is immediately permanently accepted or rejected when she applies to a school in BM.
 For this reason, BM is also known as the Immediate Acceptance mechanism.

-\begin{definition} The Deferred Acceptance mechanism \citep{gale1962college} also operates in several rounds, but with only tentative acceptances until the very end, as follows: \begin{itemize} \item Round 1: Each student who submitted a non-empty ROL applies to the school ranked 1st on her ROL.
+\begin{definition} The Deferred Acceptance mechanism \citep{gale1962college} also operates in several rounds, but with only tentative acceptances until the very end, as follows: \begin{itemize} \item Round 1: Each student who submitted a non-empty ROL applies to the school she ranked 1st on her ROL.
 For each school, if there are at least as many seats available as applicants, the school tentatively accepts every applicant.
 Otherwise, each school tentatively allocates seats to applicants based on the school’s priority ordering up to its capacity, and (permanently) rejects the remaining students for whom no seats remain. \item Round $k > 1$: Consider only students who are not currently tentatively accepted at a school (i.e., the students who were rejected by a school in round $k\!-\!1$).
 Each of these students applies to the school highest on her ROL that has not already rejected her.
 For each school, new applicants are considered alongside tentatively accepted students.
 All of these students are compared based on the school's priority ordering and are tentatively accepted or permanently rejected in the same way as in Round 1, where all seats at the school are initially considered available.\footnote{Students who were tentatively accepted by the school in round $k\!-\!1$ are not conferred any advantage, and may still be permanently rejected by that school in round $k$.} \item This process terminates when every student has been either assigned a tentative seat at a school or rejected by every school on her ROL, in which case she remains unassigned.
 At this point, all tentative acceptances become permanent. \end{itemize} \end{definition}

 We say that a mechanism is \emph{strategyproof} if truthful reporting is a dominant strategy for every student.
 BM is not strategyproof: a student may benefit from reporting an ROL that differs from her true preference ordering.
-DA is strategyproof \citep{dubins1981machiavelli,roth1982economics}: regardless of other students' reported ROLs, it is every student's dominant strategy to report her true preference ordering as her ROL.
+DA is strategyproof \citep{dubins1981machiavelli,roth1982economics}: regardless of other students' reported ROLs, it is a dominant strategy for every student to report her true preference ordering as her ROL.